William G. Zuern Jr.: Hostage taking incident

 On October 14, 1985, Zuern and several other inmates, including death row inmates Jay D. Scott and John William Byrd Jr., took two guards hostage at the Southern Ohio Correctional Facility.
 The prisoners demanded that they receive free deodorant, access to televisions and radios, more desserts, and transfers to the Franklin County Jail.
 They threatened to harm the guards if the demands were not met.
 After fifteen hours of negotiations, the guards were released unharmed.

 In June 1986, Zuern and his accomplices were tried for kidnapping charges in relation to the hostage-taking, however, a jury was unable to reach a verdict.
 Afterward, the prosecutor struck a deal with the inmates and said if they agreed to plead guilty to the lesser charge of abduction that they would be treated to a gourmet dinner.
 The inmates agreed, were treated to the meal, and were only charged with abduction, with each being sentenced to two to ten years in prison, which would run concurrently with their other sentences.
 The meal sparked outrage.
 The mother of Phillip Pence called it terrible, and said, "There is no justice in this world.
 None."

 Appeals

 On June 11, 1986, Zuern's convictions and sentences were upheld by the Court of Appeals.

 On March 31, 2000, a federal judge overturned Zuern's conviction, due to claims that potentially favorable evidence had not been turned over to Zuern's attorney.

 In July 2003, the Cincinnati-based 6th Circuit reinstated his death sentence.

 Execution

-On June 8, 2004, Zuern was executed via lethal injection at the Southern Ohio Correctional Facility, one day prior to the 20th anniversary of Pence's murder.
-He offered no last words and refused to see his two sisters.
+On June 8, 2004, Zuern was executed via lethal injection at the Southern Ohio Correctional Facility.
+He offered no last words and refused to see his sisters.
 His last meal consisted of mashed potatoes with gravy, lasagna, macaroni and cheese, garlic bread, cherry cheesecake, chocolate milk, hot sauce, and salt.